chargehound/chargehound-slate/source/includes/_integration.md

 ## Testing

-### Generating disputes
+## Testing with generated disputes

 It's possible to create disputes with randomly generated data in test mode.
 You can update and submit these disputes as normal, and you will be able to view the generated response.
 This is a good way to become familiar with Chargehound's API and dashboard.

-You can create a dispute from the Chargehound dashboard when in test mode by clicking the "Create a Test Dispute" button: [Chargehound test dashboard](https://www.chargehound.com/test/dashboard/disputes).
+You can create a dispute from the Chargehound dashboard when in test mode by clicking the "Create a Test Dispute" button: [Chargehound test dashboard](https://www.chargehound.com/test/dashboard/disputes) or simply visiting the [create dispute page](https://www.chargehound.com/test/dashboard/mock/disputes).

-### End to end with Stripe
+## Testing end to end with Stripe

 > 1) Create a token for a card with the dispute trigger code.